7 May 2020

 Hiebert, E.H., (2020) The Core Vocabulary: The Foundation of Proficient Comprehension.
 The Reading Teacher, 73(6), pp. 757-768.

 A group of words, labeled the core vocabulary, can be expected to be prominent across all texts.
-Scholarship made possible by digital databases of words and new analytic systems has shown that approximately 2,500 morphological families account for the vast majority of words in texts—an average of 91.5% of all words in the CCSS exemplars from Grade 1 through College-and-Career Ready.
+Scholarship made possible by digital databases of words and new analytic systems has shown that approximately 2,500 morphological families account for most of the words in texts—an average of 91.5% of all words in the Common Core State Standards exemplars from kindergarten through College and Career Ready.
 The rare vocabulary of texts is so extensive and varied that, without a foundation in the core vocabulary, students are likely to struggle with the meanings of rare words.
 Words are in the core vocabulary because they represent critical concepts, are part of morphological or word families that share a root word, and are often versatile in their meaning and function.
-This article describes the semantic, morphological, and multiple-meaning knowledge represented by the 2,500 word families and ways in which teachers can foster these proficiencies.
+The author describes the semantic, morphological, and multiple‐meaning knowledge represented by these 2,500 word families and ways in which teachers can foster these proficiencies.